Tutoring Options: Departmental Tutoring

 Subjects available: Writing tutors are available for some HASS-CI subjects.
 See below for tutoring in Chinese, German, and Japanese subjects.

-Contact: Contact your instructor to inquire about subject-specific tutoring or the Writing Center (Room 12-132, 3-3090) for a writing tutor.
+Contact: Contact your instructor to inquire about subject-specific tutoring or the Writing and Communication Center (Room 12-132, 3-3090) for a writing tutor.